-Have you ever had a midcareer fantasy where you quit your job and go do something new?
+Is midcareer crisis knocking at you?
+Have you ever had a fantasy where you quit your job and go do something new?

-Many executives secretly admit to their coaches that they’re contemplating midcareer shifts.
-They may not actively seek change, but they certainly start imagining it.
+Many executives secretly admit to their coaches that they’re contemplating midcareer change or a shift.
+As they face midcareer crisis, they may not actively seek change, but they certainly start imagining it.

 In “5 Signs It’s Time for a New Job” (Harvard Business Review, April 2015), Columbia University Professor Tomas Chamorro-Premuzic examines what happens to many people at midcareer.
 Few of us actually shift to something different.
 As he explains, complacency often trumps transformation: